Skip to content

 Additionally, every Freeport Citizen must remain committed to helping hold up the new

-standards of integrity within our City Hall!
+standards of integrity within our City Hall! - Celebrate our Wins

 Lastly, we MUST PROMOTE Freeport’s Wins and Positives.